 - Myofascial release

 Neuromuscular Reintegration Technique is a Bowen Based Therapy that follows the theory of Thomas Bowen that less is more.
 NMRT is quite unique to the field of body work.
 It triggers the body’s own healing resources to achieve balance and harmony, which can result in lasting relief from pain and discomfort.
 Benefits may be seen after the first session and may be long lasting.

 It is a dynamic soft tissue therapy that is gentle and effective.
 The work consists of a sequence of precise moves on specific points of the body.
 Important “pauses” are incorporated to allow the body to integrate the messages stimulated through the moves.
 NMRT promotes deep relaxation and self healing.
 It is safe to use on anyone, in all age groups.

-To learn more or schedule please visit Tara Marie, LMT.
+To learn more please visit Tara Marie, LMT.

 Precision Neuromuscular Therapy